Jaecoo 7 new car review

 Cost of ownership

-You shouldn't have particularly high expectations for efficiency when it comes to the base 1.6-litre petrol turbo Jaewcoo 7.
+You shouldn't have particularly high expectations for efficiency when it comes to the base 1.6-litre petrol turbo Jaecoo 7.
 This four-cylinder engine is something of a stop gap (and will probably be eventually replaced by a Hybrid).
-It manages very unremarkable figures; we'd expect something in the region of 30mpg on the combined cycle and 185g/km CO2.
-Which might encourage you to find the extra the brand wants for the forthcoming PHEV version.
-This has a target EV range of 100 miles.
+It manages very unremarkable figures; rated in front-driven form at 37.7mpg on the combined cycle and 185g/km CO2.
+Which might encourage you to find the extra the brand wants for the PHEV version.
+With a 60-litre fuel tank, that Plug-in Hybrid has an EV range of 56 miles, which gives a combustion/EV combined range of 745 miles and a combined fuel economy figure of 403mpg, or 47mpg with the battery in a high depletion scenario.
+It delivers emissions of 23g/km of CO2.
+A seven-year / 100,000-mile manufacturer's warranty is standard.

 + More